Historic Nowra Bridge repurposing

 The historic bridge has reached the end of its serviceable life for heavy vehicle traffic and would not be able to withstand the weight and motion impacts of a modern passenger or freight train.

-The bridge is operationally unsuitable to cater for future traffic demands or rail usage and will be replaced by the new four lane bridge.
+The bridge is operationally unsuitable to cater for future traffic demands or rail usage and has been replaced by the new four lane bridge.

 To receive updates about the repurposing project, please join our mailing list.